shunny2/shunny2/README.md

 ### Hi, I'm Alexander.
-A lover of tech, games and astronomy.
+A lover of technology, games, and astronomy.

-Graduated in Software Engineering, I seek to make a career in this area.
+Graduating in Software Engineering, I seek to make a career in this area.

 <!--
 **shunny2/shunny2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.